mxstbr/awesome-austria/contributing.md

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

+## READ THIS

-# The pull request should have a useful title.
-Pull requests with `Update readme.md` as title will be closed right away because I'm so tired of nobody reading this document.
+- **The pull request should have a useful title.** Pull requests with `Update readme.md` as title will be closed right away because I'm so tired of nobody reading this document.
 Please carefully read everything in `Adding to this list`.
+- **Leave the HTML comments in the PR body.** If they are removed, we assume these guidelines have not been followed and fail the CI build.

 ## Table of Contents